Mortimerp9/MetaDataMover/README.txt

       28
         IMG_4.jpg

-You can pass them to this automator action with the pattern:
+You can pass them to this automator action with the path pattern:
 %Y/%m/%d/

 From the EXIF data,